desolv/Kangaroo/README.md

 ## How It Works

-### Heartbeat Protocol

-Every node in the network (servers and proxies) publishes a heartbeat to Redis every 5 seconds.
-Each heartbeat writes a key with a 15-second TTL, meaning nodes that go silent are automatically pruned from the registry — no explicit deregistration or health-check polling required.
-Redis TTL expiration acts as a distributed failure detector with zero coordination overhead.
-Heartbeats carry live TPS, CPU load, player counts, and uptime.
+- **Heartbeat** — Every node writes a Redis key every 5s with a 15s TTL.
+Silent nodes are auto-pruned; TTL expiration doubles as the failure detector.
+Payload carries TPS, CPU, player counts, and uptime.

-### Server Registry

-`ServerService` queries Redis for all active heartbeat keys and deserializes them into `Server` domain objects.
-This gives any node a consistent, near-real-time view of the entire network topology without inter-node communication.
+- **Server registry** — `ServerService` reads the live heartbeat keys to give any node a consistent view of the network without inter-node chatter.

-### Lifecycle Events

-Alongside the key-based heartbeat, nodes publish `CONNECTED`, `LOADED`, and `DISCONNECTED` events to a Redis pub/sub channel. `ServerMonitor` on each node consumes those events, reconciles them against the live registry, and synthesises `DIED` events for nodes that vanished without a clean shutdown.
-Events surface as in-game notifications to operators.

-### Player Tracking
+- **Lifecycle events** — Nodes publish `CONNECTED` / `LOADED` / `DISCONNECTED` on pub/sub. `ServerMonitor` reconciles
+  them against the registry and synthesises `DIED` for unclean exits.
+Surfaced as in-game notifications.

-The Velocity proxy is the source of truth for online players. `PlayerTrackingService` writes a `KangarooPlayer` entry to Redis on login, updates the current server on transfer, and removes it on disconnect — with a 30-second heartbeat and TTL-based cleanup matching the server registry.
-Each node also maintains a local `PlayerCache` kept in sync via a `PlayerEvent` pub/sub channel, so lookups (`getByName`, `getByUuid`) stay O(1) without hitting Redis.
-A pre-login check rejects duplicate sessions against live proxies to prevent double-logins.
+- **Player tracking** — Velocity owns player state: written on login, updated on transfer, removed on disconnect, with a 30s heartbeat/TTL.
+Nodes keep a local `PlayerCache` synced via pub/sub for O(1) lookups.
+Pre-login rejects duplicate sessions across live proxies.

-### Cross-Proxy Redirect & RPC

-`RedirectService` lets any node ask the correct proxy to move a player to a target server.
-Local redirects fire immediately; remote ones publish a `RedirectRequest` on the owning proxy's redirect channel. `RpcService` uses the same pattern to dispatch `RemoteCommand`s to specific servers — powering `/execute <server> <command>` from any proxy.
+- **Redirect & RPC** — `RedirectService` routes player moves to the owning proxy (local fires immediately, remote via pub/sub). `RpcService` uses the same channel pattern to dispatch commands to specific servers.

-### Sentinel Election

-`SentinelService` elects a single proxy as the "sentinel" via a Redis `SET NX EX` lease with a 15-second TTL, renewed every 5 seconds.
-The sentinel is the authoritative coordinator for tasks that must run exactly once network-wide (e.g. cleanup sweeps); any other proxy seamlessly takes over if the lease expires.
+- **Sentinel election** — One proxy holds a `SET NX EX` lease (15s TTL, renewed every 5s) as the sole coordinator for network-wide tasks.
+Failover is automatic on lease expiry.

-### Storage Layer

-Redis handles all real-time state — heartbeats, server and player registries, lifecycle events, RPC, and TTL-based liveness detection — with connections managed through Jedis pooling and a dedicated pub/sub subscription pool.
-MongoDB serves as the persistent storage layer using the Reactive Streams async driver for non-blocking I/O. Per-node configuration is managed through YAML files.
+- **Storage** — Redis (Jedis pool + dedicated pub/sub pool) for real-time state; MongoDB Reactive Streams for persistence; YAML per-node config.

 ## Commands